HafeefaPC/aurum_chain/README.md

 💰 Market Potential
 -------------------

-The global gold market is massive, with a market cap exceeding $11 trillion as of 2021.
+The global Diamond market is massive, with a market cap exceeding $11 trillion as of 2021.
 Our platform taps into this market by:

--   Addressing the $25 billion annual issue of gold fraud
+-   Addressing the $25 billion annual issue of Diamond fraud
 -   Enhancing the $348 billion jewelry market with authenticated pieces
--   Supporting the $182 billion gold mining industry with transparent sourcing
+-   Supporting the $182 billion Diamond mining industry with transparent sourcing

-🌟 The Gold Journey: From Earth to Elegance
+🌟 The Diamond Journey: From Earth to Elegance
 -------------------------------------------

 1.  **⛏️ Mining**: Ore extracted, given a unique blockchain ID